btbinhtran/python-playwright-udemy/README.md

 ```

 ## The Cardinal Rule of BDD
+> [!IMPORTANT]
-One scenario should cover exactly one individual, independent behavior.
+> One scenario should cover exactly one individual, independent behavior.
+>

-When focusing on one behavior at a time:
+> When focusing on one behavior at a time:

 |  |  |
 | --- | --- |